-As for me and my family, we choose now to live in the slow-lane; it's blissfully pleasant.
+As for me and my family, we choose to live now in the slow-lane; it's blissfully pleasant.

-It's not enough to take a glass of kefir and other probiotics daily; we also have to support the microbiome.
+It's not enough to drink a glass of kefir and other probiotics daily; we also have to support the microbiome.
 Here are several steps that we can and should take to increase the diversity of friendly bacteria, yeasts and virus in the gut.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,